dolthub/docs/content/integrations/spreadsheets.md

 # Spreadsheets

 Spreadsheets are a fundamental data analysis tool.
 If you provide a data tool, it must integrate with spreadsheet software.
-This document outlines Dolt's supported integrations to various spreadheet tools: how to read data from Dolt into a spreadsheet, how to write data from a spreadsheet into Dolt, and how to access Dolt versioning functionality from spreadsheets.
+This document outlines Dolt's supported integrations to various spreadsheet tools: how to read data from Dolt into a spreadsheet, how to write data from a spreadsheet into Dolt, and how to access Dolt versioning functionality from spreadsheets.

 ## Excel